-The Purchase Card is a method of making purchases through Delegated Purchasing Authority.
-This purchasing method extends purchasing authority to certain key people through the use of purchasing cards.
-This delegated purchasing authority is limited to a maximum transaction amount (generally not to exceed \$1,000) with a maximum monthly card expenditure (generally less than \$10,000) and lacks independent authority.
-The PD is simply extending authority based on certain key conditions.
+The Purchase Card extends purchasing authority to certain key people.
+This delegated purchasing authority is limited to a maximum transaction amount (generally not to exceed \$1,000) with a maximum monthly card expenditure (generally less than \$25,000) and lacks independent authority.